bisgardo/intellij-plugin-closebrace/README.md

 ./gradlew buildPlugin
 ```

-This builds the plugin into `build/distributions/intellij-plugin-closebrace-<version>.zip`.
+This outputs the plugin in file `build/distributions/intellij-plugin-closebrace-<version>.zip`.

 In Settings > Plugins, select "Install Plugin from Disk..." from the gear symbol and select the file above.

 ## Usage

-The default key binding for the action is `Alt-p`.
+The default key binding for the action is `Alt-P`.

 *Example*